 The ACCC is also likely to interview a wide range of people including customers, suppliers and industry bodies.
-Some interviews will be less formal, but others will involve the use of the ACCC's coercive powers under section 155.
-In this case, interviewees will usually be represented - which again raises the level of complexity of an investigation.
+Some interviews will be less formal, but others will involve the use of the ACCC's coercive powers under Section 155.
+Interviews with represented individuals can give rise to particular challenges, including apparent conflicts of interest of lawyers representing several potential respondents.